oasis-tcs/sarif-spec/Documents/Schema changes between SARIF v1 and v2.md

     In the `threadFlowLocation` object:

     - Add a `kind` property of type string, optional.

-- [Issue #220](https://github.com/oasis-tcs/sarif-spec/issues/220): "Add a correlationGuid property to run"

-    In the `run` object:

-    - Add a `correlationGuid` property of type string, optional.

 - [Issue #222](https://github.com/oasis-tcs/sarif-spec/issues/222): "Make invocation.workingDirectory a fileLocation object"